jlcunningham2101/advanced-css-challenge/README.md

 ## Description

-The webpage acts as a portfolio of my work samples to aid in consideration for furture IT job opportunities.
+The webpage acts as a portfolio of my work samples to aid in consideration for future IT job opportunities.

 ## User Story